 A test for consistency is to vary the low Q^2 cut and compare the results.
 In Fig. 8, the best fit M_A is shown with different minimum Q{rec}^2 .
+This is done with identical fit conditions and free parameters as described above.
 The error bars include an estimate of statistical errors only; however, the data for each point in this figure are correlated with the other points.
-The extra error bar shows the total error.
-When no cut is applied (and no coherent pion), the fit value is
+The extra error bar